MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Results

-We also compare our approach with Tra-MoE \cite{yang2025tramoelearningtrajectoryprediction}, which achieves 73\% SR on LIBERO-Spatial and 78\% on LIBERO-Goal using a transformer-based policy with internal MoE blocks.
+We also compare our approach with Tra-MoE \cite{yang2025tramoelearningtrajectoryprediction}, which achieves 73\% SR on \texttt{Spatial} and 78\% SR on \texttt{Goal} using a transformer-based policy with internal MoE blocks.
 MoIRA outperforms Tra-MoE on both suites while offering broader routing flexibility and simpler adapter management.
-These results underscore MoIRA’s strength in maintaining task specialization while scaling across domains, outperforming both internal MoE and diffusion-based approaches in success rate and deployment modularity.